Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

     For detailed information, see [Input and output ports](../Overview/04_WorkflowProcessElements.md#input-and-output-ports).

 - Arc
-    The arcs are the links connecting a place with the input and output port(s) of an transition to model the flow of information.
+    The arcs are the links connecting a place with the input and output port(s) of a transition to model the flow of information.
 The arcs are represented by arrows.
-Arcs connecting a place to an input port are called *incoming arcs*, arcs connecting an output port to a place are called *outcoming arcs* .
+Arcs connecting a place to an input port are called *incoming arcs*, arcs connecting an output port to a place are called *outcoming arcs*.
     For detailed information, see [Arcs](../Overview/04_WorkflowProcessElements.md#arcs).